 Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic Cost share is the same for in-network and out-of-network providers.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
+Cost share is the same for in-network and out-of-network providers.